bwsw/cloudstack-ui/docs/source/CSUI-Settings.rst

 To find the tag you are interested in, please, use the search tool above the tag list.
 You can enter a name or a part of the tag name to distinguish it in the list.

-To add a tag for the template/ISO click “Create” create icon.
+To add an user tag click “Create” |create icon|.
 In the appeared form enter:

 * Key *
 * Value *